Iran launches waves of missiles at Israel in response to attacks

 Iran’s Supreme Leader Ali Khamenei says Tehran’s response to Israel’s attack will not not be ‘half measured’.

-Iran says it has launched hundreds of ballistic missiles towards Israel in retaliation for a major attack on Tehran’s nuclear sites.
+Iran says it has launched hundreds of ballistic missiles towards Israel in retaliation for a major attack on Tehran’s nuclear and military sites.

 Explosions were heard over Tel Aviv and Jerusalem as sirens sounded across Israel on Friday night.
 This follows an unprecedented attack by Israel in the early hours of Friday, which targeted Iranian nuclear sites, senior military commanders and scientists.